ashleysebbag/DataMiningProject/README.md

 ## Description

 Web Scraping is a technique employed to extract large amounts of data from websites whereby the data is extracted and saved to a local repository.

 The project consists of scraping a website in order to create a database from which we can use artificial intelligence algorithms.

+The program runs from a CLI where it is possible to specifiy what type of event to scrape.

 ## Website